ajuvercr/sds-demo-paper/sds-demo.md

 **DCTerms, DCAT and VoID**: Exposing metadata about datasets is long established.
 Dublin Core Terms (DCTerms) can be used to provide basic information about resources, providing terms like _title_, _author_, _description_ and _subject_[@DCTerms].
 Data Catalog Vocabulary (DCAT) is designed to facilitate interoperability between data catalogs published on the web[@DCAT].
 DCAT also provides terms like _license_, which makes it possible to define a new license for an interface.
 The Vocabulary of Interlinked Datasets (VoID) focuses on explicitly linking datasets together on some predicate and defining subset datasets[@VOID].

 **LDES**: Linked Data Event Streams is a way of exposing an evergrowing set of immutable objects.
-These objects can be divided into fragments as HTTP resources that are linked together with the TREE specification [@TREE].
+These objects can be divided into fragments as HTTP resources that are linked together with the TREE specification.
 Fragmentations are used to provide semantic meaning to links between HTTP resources.
 Each HTTP resource can, for example, hold all items that start with a particular letter.
 A view description is used to define the meaning of the fragments and their links[@LDES].   <!-- this is a reference to LDES paper -->

 **VoCaLS**: Vocabulary of interoperable streams & On a Web of Data Streams (Dell Aglio): extends the ideas of DCAT with more information about streaming data[@VoCaLS].
 The work defines a stream slightly differently than in this paper.
 VoCaLS focuses on streams that generate high throughput updates, this requires processors to use a windowing mechanism.
 In this paper, a stream is seen more broadly as a growing collection of objects, updates or otherwise.